kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Umbilical hernia

 #### Answer: C. Omphalocele - *FALSE* = D. Umbilical fistula - TRUE
-In the human embryo, the vitelline duct, also known as the omphalomesenteric duct, is a long narrow tube that joins the yolk sac to the digestive tube.
+- In the human embryo, the vitelline duct, also known as the omphalomesenteric duct, is a long narrow tube that joins the yolk sac to the digestive tube.
 It appears at the end of the fourth week, when the yolk sac presents the appearance of a small pear-shaped vesicle (the umbilical vesicle).
-As a rule the duct undergoes complete obliteration during the seventh week, but in about 2% of cases its proximal part persists as a diverticulum from the small intestine, Meckel’s diverticulum, which is situated about 60cm above the ileocaecal junction, and may be attached by a fibrous cord to the abdominal wall at the umbilicus.
-Sometimes a narrowing of the lumen of the ileum is seen opposite the site of attachment of the duct.
+- As a rule the duct undergoes complete obliteration during the seventh week, but in about 2% of cases its proximal part persists as a diverticulum from the small intestine, Meckel’s diverticulum, which is situated about 60cm above the ileocaecal junction, and may be attached by a fibrous cord to the abdominal wall at the umbilicus
+- Sometimes a narrowing of the lumen of the ileum is seen opposite the site of attachment of the duct.
 If the duct remains patent over its entire length, a direct communication called the umbilical fistula is formed between the umbilicus and the intestinal tract.

 Questions 1.21-1.30
 -------------------

-??% - F: ?
+40% - F: 22, 23, 25, 27, 28, 30

 ### Q1.21
 A 22-year-old man is stabbed in the axilla.
 There is profuse bleeding from the axillary artery.
 Which of the following statements about the _axillary artery_ is true?